-Shipments of goods to other EU countries usually have to be declared to customs if the value of the goods is more than 1,000 €, but in some cases a declaration is also required for smaller sums, such as dual-use goods.
+Shipments of goods to other EU countries usually have to be declared to customs if the value of the goods exceeds € 1,000.
+In some cases, however, a declaration must also be made for smaller amounts, such as for dual-use goods.

-There are two options to declare your goods:
+You have two options to declare your goods:

-2. Check data
+2. Check the data

-3. Send the export declaration to the customs
+3. Send the export declaration to customs

-a) Independent via a portal
+a) Independently via portal

 b) Via an export solution